-- 1. Two Page Resume (or longer). - 2.
+- 1. Two Page Resume (or longer).
+Resumes should be only one (1) page unless you have extensive or unusual experience or education. - 2.
 Using the wrong paper.
 For printed versions, use high quality, neutral paper - 3.
 Misstating your school/employer's name.
 Write "Chicago-Kent College of Law," not "School of Law" - 4.
 Misstating your degree.
 Write "Juris Doctor" not "Doctorate" or "Jurist" - 5.
 Including commas between month and year.
-Do not add commas between the month and year: it should be "May 2011" not "May, 2011" - 6.
+Do not add commas between the month and year: it should be "May 2014" not "May, 2014" - 6.
 Too much formatting.
 Avoid tables, they can be very hard to edit - 7.
 Rounding GPA.
 You may remove the 3rd digit after the decimal, but no rounding - 8.
 Including the range of dates when you studied at a school, instead of your graduation date.
 For dates in the Education section, only include the month and year you received your degree, not the range of dates you were there (exceptions, study abroad, transferring or not completing degree) - 9.
 Using multiple size fonts or color font.
 For fonts, use one size throughout (with the exception of your name, which may be in a larger font), and limit your use of effects (bold, italics, etc.).
 Equivalent information should use same font size and style (be consistent) - 10.
 Including Objective, References Available or personal information.
 Keep these sections off your legal resume - 11.
 Using personal pronouns.
-Instead, begin descriptions with action words - 12.
+Instead, begin descriptions with action verbs - 12.
 Using the wrong verb tense.
-Use past tense if the job is completed; present if you are still working there and the task is on-going
+Use past tense if the job is completed or present tense if you are still working there and the task is on-going.
+Do not end your verbs with "ing"